 Saving Geraniums Over Winter

-Your geraniums are at their peak bloom and you heard somewhere you could store them overwinter – but how?
+Your geraniums are at peak bloom and you heard somewhere you could store them overwinter but you are wondering how?

-Many gardeners remember mom or grandma placing their geraniums in a paper bag in the basement for the winter.
-It seemed she always had great luck reviving the dormant plants in spring.
+Many of you may remember mom or grandma placing their geraniums in a paper bag in a cool dark corner of the basement for winter.
+It seemed she always had great luck reviving them in spring.
 Unfortunately, most of us have warm basements that make this method the least successful.

 You can bring potted plants indoors and grow them like houseplants.
-Unfortunately, unwanted pests may hitch a ride in with the plants.
-Isolate the plants for several weeks and monitor for pests.
-If an insect problem is present, make several applications of an eco-friendly insecticide like insecticidal soap or Neem.
+Unfortunately unwanted pests may hitch a ride in with the plants.
+Isolate the plants in a sunny location for several weeks and monitor for pests.
+If an insect problem is present, make several applications of an eco-friendly insecticide.

 Upcoming Webinars & Appearances

 Enjoy Life Symposium